Skip to content

 set -g window-status-current-format '#I:#W#{?@workmux_status, #{@workmux_status},}#{?window_flags,#{window_flags}, }'

-Use workmux last-done to quickly switch to the agent that most recently finished its task.
-Repeated invocations cycle through all completed agents in reverse chronological order (most recent first).
+Use workmux last-done to quickly switch to the agent that most recently finished its task or is waiting for user input.
+Repeated invocations cycle through all completed and waiting agents in reverse chronological order (most recent first).

 Add a tmux keybinding for quick access: